Grass Valley (company): History

 On March 31, 2014, the company was acquired from Francisco Partners by Belden Inc. and merged with Miranda Technologies, which Belden acquired on July 27, 2012.
 The merged company operates as Grass Valley.

 In 2018, Belden acquired SAM (re-badged from Quantel) and merged it into Grass Valley.

 On October 30, 2019, Belden Inc. put Grass Valley up for sale, listing it as a "discontinued operation" on its books.

 On February 4, 2020, Black Dragon Capital signed a definitive agreement with Belden Inc. to acquire Grass Valley.
 The transaction closed in the first half of 2020, following the receipt of regulatory approvals and other closing conditions.
-More recently, Grass Valley logo is rendered without "A Belden Brand" byline, marking departure of company from Belden.
+More recently, the Grass Valley logo is rendered without "A Belden Brand" byline, marking the company's departure from Belden.

 On July 2, 2020, Grass Valley announced the completion of its acquisition from Belden Inc. by private equity firm Black Dragon Capital.

+On July 2, 2020, Grass Valley entered a Pledge And Security Agreement with MGG Investment Group LP of New York, NY.
+Under the terms of the Agreement, Grass Valley assigned to MGG a security interest in substantially all of its global assets (including intellectual property) as collateral for a term loan made to Grass Valley.

 On November 9, 2021, Grass Valley announced the removal of former CEO Tim Shoulders and the appointment of Louis Hernandez as executive chairman.

-On January 10, 2022, Nicola Wealth, a Canadian investment firm, announced the acquisition of Grass Valley's headquarters at 3499, Douglas B Floreani Street, Saint-Laurent (Montréal), in Quebec.
+On January 10, 2022, Nicola Wealth, a Canadian investment firm, announced the acquisition of Grass Valley's headquarters at 3499 Douglas B Floreani Street, Saint-Laurent (Montréal), in Quebec.

 On March 9, 2022, Grass Valley announced the appointment of Andrew Cross as chief executive officer.
 As of November 1, 2022, Andrew Cross is listed as advisor on the company's website.

+On March 3, 2023, Grass Valley completed the sale of its former U.S. headquarters facility located at 125 Crown Point Court in Grass Valley, California, to the non-profit organization InConcert Sierra.
+The buyer's agent reported the final sell price was less than the original list price of US$3.1 million.

 Products

-Grass Valley manufacturers television production and broadcasting equipment.
-Its product line includes cameras, live production switchers, replay and highlights products, media storage, editing, asset management, modular infrastructure, routing, conversion equipment, control, monitoring and automated playout, sold as hardware, software and software as a service (SaaS).
+Grass Valley manufactures television production and broadcasting equipment.
+Its product line includes cameras, live production switchers, replay and highlights products, media storage, editing, asset management, modular infrastructure, routing, conversion equipment, control, monitoring, and automated playout, sold as hardware, software, and software as a service (SaaS).